 - Missed in class work and oral presentations cannot be made up.
-If an emergency arises that requires your absence from class, please contact the professor before class time and document your absence (doctor's note, for example). - No assignments will be accepted via email. - To receive credit, all essays and homework assignments must be submitted in person and/or on Canvas by the beginning of class.
-Late papers will be penalized one full letter grade for each day late. - If you are absent, you are responsible for contacting a classmate to learn about assignments, lecture notes/classroom activities, and announcements. - Before you enter the classroom, you must turn off your mobile phone, your iPod, and anything that may distract you from the day's work.
-Texting is not permitted at any time. - Bring a copy of all texts assigned for that day and come to class on time having read the day's assignment and prepared to discuss it. - Extra credit is not available. - "Grade Checks": Please bring your forms to the instructor during office hours only. - Students must receive a C- or higher grade to pass the course. - Course requirements may include attendance at [number and type of] events outside of class meeting times.
-Some of these events [may] charge an entrance fee.
-If you anticipate any difficulty in meeting this course requirement, please consult with the course instructor in the first two weeks of the semester.
+If an emergency arises that requires you to miss class or any portion of class, you are responsible for contacting the professor and document your absence (doctor's note, for example).
+Contact your classmates to get lecture notes, assignments, and to learn about classroom activities and announcements. - No assignments will be accepted via email. - To receive credit, all essays and homework assignments must be submitted in person and/or on Canvas by the beginning of class.
+Late papers will be penalized one full letter grade for each day late. - Before you enter the classroom, you must turn off your mobile phone, your iPod, and anything that may distract you from the day's work.
+Texting is not permitted at any time. - Bring a copy of all texts assigned for that day and come to class on time having read the day's assignment and prepared to discuss it. - Extra credit is not available. - "Grade Checks": Please bring your forms to the instructor during office hours only. - Students must receive a C- or higher grade to pass the course.